PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/order-setting-statuses-page.md

 ## List

+*   **Bulk actions drop-down**

+This dropdown is enabled only if at least one order status is selected, otherwise it's disabled.

+There is 1 option:

+1) Delete selection

+After clicking on it, a modal is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"

+The action can be canceled by clicking on the cross or on the cancel button.

+After clicking on "Delete" button, the selected order statuses are deleted, a successful message is displayed "The selection has been successfully deleted."

 The **order statuses** list displays all the order statuses with their :

+*   **Checkbox:** The checkbox isn't displayed for the default order status and the status added by modules.
 *   **Id,**
 *   **name with their color label,**
 *   **icon (to be removed after migration since it is not used anymore),**